Here’s what Treaty means, why it matters, and how we can all play a part.

 Aboriginal and Torres Strait Islander peoples have cared for Country for thousands of generations.
 Today’s environmental problems are closely linked to the disruption of this sustainable land management developed over more than 60,000 years.
 Restoring those practices and putting First Peoples back in charge of their land and waters can heal people and nature together, address ongoing injustices, and put Victoria on the path to a better, fairer society.

 There are many positive examples where First Nations peoples are back in charge of land and sea management.
-Statewide Treaty – and subsequent local Treaties with individual Traditional Owner groups – will give First Peoples greater power to protect Country, revive cultural knowledge, and lead the way in caring for land, water and wildlife for generations to come.
+Statewide Treaty – and subsequent local Treaties with individual Traditional Owner groups – gives First Peoples greater power to protect Country, revive cultural knowledge, and lead the way in caring for land, water and wildlife for generations to come.

 Treaty is a long-term process.
 First Peoples have been calling for Treaty for decades.
 Since 2016, the Victorian Government and the First Peoples’ Assembly of Victoria have been working together to make it a reality.